AyyAeos/E-commerce-application/README.md

 ## About This Project

-This is a personal project as part of my learning.
-Some features are skipped.
+This is a personal project developed as part of my learning.
+Some features are simplified or intentionally skipped for demonstration purposes:
-1. UI design is from ChatGPT
+	1. UI design is assisted by ChatGPT.
-2. Admin CRUD
+	2. Admin CRUD are skipped.
-3. Product Image
+	3. Product images are skipped.
+	4. Admin routes can be accessed by customers for demo purposes.
+Role-based access can be verified via the /auth/me endpoint (role === `admin`), which returns the authenticated user object.

 This project consists of: